jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/upgrade_report_server/ReadMe.txt

 	the protocol for accessing it, as well as the port number if a non-standard port number is used.
-You will need to authenticate with a username and password for a role that has the authority "USE_RESTAPI" granted, e.g., the roel with username = "reportserver-restadmin".
+You will need to authenticate with a username and password for a role that has the authority "USE_RESTAPI" granted, e.g., the role with username = "reportserver-restadmin".
 This can be done using a web browser or it can be done in a bash shell by executing:

 		curl -X GET -u <username>:<password> <host>/report-server/rest/appversion